 - Think About Postgraduate Education

-For certain science fields, such as medicine, engineering, and academia, postgraduate education is often necessary to pursue advanced careers.
-Consider whether you are willing to invest additional years in graduate or professional school, as this will influence your choice of a science major.
+For certain science fields, such as medicine, engineering, and academia, postgraduate education is often necessary to pursue your career goals.
+Consider whether you are willing to invest your time and money in post-graduate degrees , as this will influence your choice of major.

 Why choose a Science Major?